hilkenan/formgen-react/README.md

 [![codecov](https://codecov.io/gh/hilkenan/formgen-react/branch/master/graph/badge.svg)](https://codecov.io/gh/hilkenan/formgen-react)
 [![Downloads](http://img.shields.io/npm/dm/formgen-react.svg)](https://npmjs.org/package/formgen-react)

 Responsive form generator with JSON for react.
 UI Fabric and other controls are used for rendering the 24 control types.

+<b>For all Downloaders until Version 0.2.0: Sorry for the unstable Version!!
+Please update at least to 0.2.0 to get a working version.
+If you have Problem email me at: andreas.hilken@did-c.com, or add an issu</b>

 ## Features
 - Validation